comraq/warframe_trading_board/README.md

 Commands:
 npm start [port] - launch the server listening on port [port]
-npm run watchApp - minify + browserify .js files and minify .css files or clients browsers upon any changes
+npm run watch - minify + browserify .js files and minify .css files or clients browsers upon any changes
-npm test [testSuite] - watches for changes in .js files and reruns the sanity testSuite (if no [testSuite] is specified)
+npm run watchd - same as watch but with production flag off to include sourcemaps for minified files npm test [testSuite] - watches for changes in .js files and reruns the sanity testSuite (if no [testSuite] is specified)